 Field trip leader: Dr. Alessandro Grippo, Ph.D.

-The Field Geology / Geology of California class (Geology 35) was re-established at Santa Monica College during Spring 2007.
-In these years I have taken several groups of students to different areas of California and Nevada to look at different features and explore different aspects of geology.
-Other field adventures have been organized for students in most of my geology classes.
-Here is a list of some of the trips, with a few links to significant images.
+Field activities are encouraged at Santa Monica College.
+As a geologist, I thrive in the field and I enjoy sharing my passion with students.
+I believe that you learn more during one day in the field than during a a week in the classroom.
+A few years ago (Spring 2007) I revived the Field Geology / Geology of California class (Geology 35).
+The class has been offered on and off in tehse years but I always pride myself in taking students out.
+In these years I have taken several groups of students to different areas of California and Nevada to look at different features and explore different aspects of geology and oceanography.
+Here is a quick list of some of the trips, with a few links to significant images.

 Modified from © National Geographic TOPO software